arogozhnikov/python3_with_pleasure/README.md

 ## Other stuff

-- `Enum`s
-- yield from
-- async / await
-- keyword-only arguments  `def f(a, b, *, option=True):` allows much [simpler creation of 'future-proof APIs'](http://www.asmeurer.com/python3-presentation/slides.html#12)
+- keyword-only arguments allows much [simpler creation of 'future-proof APIs'](http://www.asmeurer.com/python3-presentation/slides.html#12)
+    - example  `def f(a, b, *, option=True):`
+    - user won't be able to write something like `numpy.unique(arr, True)`, but has to
+- `Enum`s are theoreticlly useful, but
+    - string-typing is already widely adopted in the python data stack
+    - `Enum`s don't seem to interplay well with numpy and other libraries
+- coroutines also *sound* promising, but those are not qenuinely parallel,
-- some libraries e.g. [jupyterhub](https://github.com/jupyterhub/jupyterhub) (jupyter in cloud) only support Python 3.4
+- some libraries e.g. [jupyterhub](https://github.com/jupyterhub/jupyterhub) (jupyter in cloud) only support Python 3,
+  so features that sound useless for you are useful for libraries you'll probably want to use once.

-## Main problems for code in data science and how to resolve those
+## Main problems for code in data science (and how to resolve those)

 - relative imports from subdirectories
   - packaging